STEXEM/Prototypes/ReadMe.txt

 3. In the parameter comand line enter user1=Europe_Vision3
 4. Run

-The default solver is gurobi, from which you need a license.
+The default solver is Gurobi, from which you need a license.
 You can change it to your prefered solver.